 It is certainly an idea worth tossing around in your head while trying not to think too much on anything in particular… at least until you figure out to just let go and breathe.

-If you would like to own a print of this piece, it is available in my Etsy Shop (ArtbyTSOTA).
+If you would like to own a print of this piece, it is available HERE.
 The original is not currently available for sale, but it will be once I complete the larger project it is part of.
 If you would like to be considered when it is, send me a message.